-Security is important for all servers and accounts, in this article we are going to present you with one more security measure you can implement on your VPS or Dedicated Server (more…)
+Security is important for all servers and accounts, in this article we are going to present you with one more security measure that involves Root User which you can implement on your VPS or Dedicated Server (more…)

 cPanel has released new builds for all public update tiers.
 These updates provide targeted changes to address security concerns with the cPanel & WHM product.
 These builds are currently available to all customers via the standard update system. (more…)